sergey-sw/raft-playground/README.md

 All updates are handled by the leader.
 If a client sends an update to the node that is not the leader, this node should respond with error or redirect.

-Leader maintains an ordered log of data operations and replicates it to the followers.
-For each follower there is an index of the last replicated operation.
+The leader maintains an ordered log of data operations and replicates it to the followers.
+The leader also maintains the indices of the last replicated operation on each follower.
 When the leader receives an update, it appends the operation to its log and broadcasts it to the followers.
-If the majority of the cluster responds OK to this update, leader applies this update and responds OK to the client.
+If the majority of the cluster responds OK to this update, the leader applies this update and responds OK to the client.

-To ensure the correctness of the operations order in the operations log, messages sent from leader to followers contains not only the operation itself, but also the index and term of the last operation on the leader.
+To ensure the correctness of the operations order in the operations log, messages sent from the leader to the followers contains not only the operation itself, but also the index and term of the last operation on the leader.
 Follower appends the update only if its operations log matches leader's log (last operation is same).
 Follower may have an outdated operations log due to different reasons.
-In that case follower replies with error and sends the index of the last operation in its log.
+In that case a follower replies with error and sends the index of the last operation in its log.
-Leader will understand that this follower missed some previous updates and will send them since the provided index.
+The leader will understand that this follower missed some previous updates and will send them since the provided index.

 The durability of the update is guaranteed by the nature of voting: since the majority of the cluster confirmed the acceptance of the update, it's guaranteed that every further majority will contain a node that has this update.

-As stated earlier, leader applies the update to its local state right after it receives the confirmation from the majority of the cluster.
+As stated earlier, the leader applies the update to its local state right after it receives the confirmation from the majority of the cluster.
 Followers, on the other hand, are always one step behind: they need to receive one more update from the leader to ensure that the previous one was successfully committed to the log.
 Because of that, clients should read data only from the leader if they need strict data consistency.